Kreutz sungrazer: Eclipse Comet of 1882

-A party of observers gathered in Egypt to watch a solar eclipse in May 1882 were greatly surprised when they observed a bright streak near to the Sun once totality began.
-By a remarkable coincidence, the eclipse had coincided with the perihelion passage of a Kreutz comet.
-The comet would otherwise have gone unnoticed—its sighting during the eclipse was the only observation of it.
+A party of observers gathered in Egypt to watch a solar eclipse in May 1882 also observed a bright streak near the Sun once totality began.
+The streak was the perihelion passage of a Kreutz comet, and its sighting during the eclipse was the only observation of it.
 Photographs of the eclipse revealed that the comet had moved noticeably during the 1m50s eclipse, as would be expected for a comet racing past the Sun at almost 500 km/s.
 The comet is sometimes referred to as Tewfik, after Tewfik Pasha, the Khedive of Egypt at the time.

 Great Comet of 1882

 The Great Comet of 1882 was discovered independently by many observers, as it was already easily visible to the naked eye when it appeared in early September 1882, just a few days before perihelion, at which it reached an apparent magnitude estimated to have been −17, by far the brightest recorded for any comet and exceeding the brightness of the full moon by a factor of 57.
 It grew rapidly brighter and was eventually so bright it was visible in the daytime for two days (16–17 September), even through light cloud.

 After its perihelion passage, the comet remained bright for several weeks.
 During October, its nucleus was seen to fragment into first two and then four pieces.
 Some observers also reported seeing diffuse patches of light several degrees away from the nucleus.
 The rate of separation of the fragments of the nucleus was such that they will return about a century apart, between 670 and 960 years after the break-up.